gigasquid/gigasquid.github.io/source/_posts/2022-12-31-vector-symbolic-architectures-in-clojure.markdown

   (dtt/->tensor (repeatedly size #(binary-rand)) :datatype :int8))
 ```

-The only main operations to create key value pairs is additon and matrix multiplication.
+The only main operations to create key value pairs is addition and matrix multiplication.

 Adding two hyperdimensional vectors, (hdvs), together is calling bundling.
 Note we clip the values to 1 or -1.
 At high dimensions, only the direction really matters not the magnitude.